adrianababakanian/gatsby-personal-site-netlify/src/pages/design/cal-hacks-branding/index.md

 ![Logos with initials](./assets/ch_initials.png)

 After these first attempts, I was unsatisfied with the lackluster two-dimensionality of the results.
 These flat designs visually read to me as favicons more than the dynamic logo we needed.
 As such, I began playing with more with illustrative concepts to lend a bit more personality than generic programmatic idioms.
 I mainly wanted to incorporate a Berkeley-esque element into the logo, but without convoluting the permanent logo with our iterating annual dd0ski.
 As such, I decided to stay away from incorporating a bear.
 This left me to explore arguably the most iconic architectural element of our campus — the
-<a href="https://campanile.berkeley.edu/" target="_blank" class="cycle">Campanile</a>.
+<a href="https://campanile.berkeley.edu/" target="_blank" >Campanile</a>.

 I toyed with the idea of creating outlines of the Campanile using nodes suggestive of both circuitry and tree-based data structures.
 These results still read as far too visually flat for my liking, however.

 ![Logos with nodes](./assets/ch_nodes.png)

 The Campanile has the added bonus of naturally lending itself to an isometric design — a great way of adding some dimensionality while still maintaining the flexible integrity of a flatter logo.
 At the time that I was mocking up some logo ideas, we were discussing many ways to integrate more hardware into Cal Hacks.
-We partner with <a href="https://mlh.io" target="_blank" class="cycle">MLH</a> to lend a wide range of hardware during the hackathon, and it is one of our goals to make this hardware more accessible to the heavily software-oriented crowd at Cal Hacks.
+We partner with <a href="https://mlh.io" target="_blank" >MLH</a> to lend a wide range of hardware during the hackathon, and it is one of our goals to make this hardware more accessible to the heavily software-oriented crowd at Cal Hacks.

-I drew much inspiration from <a href="https://dribbble.com/shots/2267138-Hackathon" target="_blank" class="cycle">this great Arduino-esque logo</a>, especially since I personally have a <a href="https://github.com/adrianababakanian/mo_code" target="_blank" class="cycle">good deal of experience</a> with Arduino microcontrollers and IDEs (check out my robot Mo!).
+I drew much inspiration from <a href="https://dribbble.com/shots/2267138-Hackathon" target="_blank" >this great Arduino-esque logo</a>, especially since I personally have a <a href="https://github.com/adrianababakanian/mo_code" target="_blank" >good deal of experience</a> with Arduino microcontrollers and IDEs (check out my robot Mo!).
 My first iterations based off this logo as inspiration attempted to morph the Campanile with a flat circuit board.

 ![Flat Hacaknile logo iteations](./assets/ch_flat.png)